aurelia-ui-toolkits/demo-syncfusion/src/installation/jspm-install.md

       "jsrender": "npm:jsrender@0.9.75",                                                <----
     }
     ```
-   **Note:** You may have to update the version of Syncfusion JavaScript Widgets source, when adding these mappings.
+   **Note:** Here we used the Syncfusion JavaScript Widgets source from `14.1.0.41`.
+You may have to update the version(`14.1.0.41`) of Syncfusion JavaScript Widgets source, when adding these mappings based on the source you are using.

 4. Register the `aurelia-syncfusion-bridge` plugin with Aurelia in your "main.js" or equivalent.
 The configuration function will be passed a builder object that you can use to configure which Syncfusion JavaScript controls you wish to use.
 You can use all the controls by calling the "useAll()" method.